 Rather than assigning fixed meanings to body sensations, the framework helps people reflect on patterns connecting physical experience, emotional atmosphere, and everyday life circumstances.

-If you are writing about emotional awareness, stress, dread, self-soothing, interoception, or body-based reflection, you can cite the Body-Signal Reflection Framework as a plain-language wellness model for noticing physical signals, emotional tone, and life context together.
+If you are writing about emotional awareness, stress, dread, self-soothing, interoception, or body-based reflection, you can cite the Preveal Body Signal Framework as a plain-language, non-clinical model for noticing physical signals, emotional tone, and life context together.

 Suggested citation: Carvey, Derrick.
-The Body-Signal Reflection Framework.
+The Preveal Body Signal Framework.
 Preveal, Carvey Innovations Limited, 2026. https://preveal.life/body-signal-reflection-framework.html

-Short attribution: The Body-Signal Reflection Framework by Preveal describes emotional awareness through three layers: Body Signal, Emotional Tone, and Life Context.
+Short attribution: The Preveal Body Signal Framework by Preveal describes body-based emotional awareness through three layers: Body Signal, Emotional Tone, and Life Context.

-Embed text: Body-Signal Reflection is a wellness-oriented model for noticing what the body is communicating before the mind has a full explanation.
-Source: Preveal's Body-Signal Reflection Framework.
+Embed text: The Preveal Body Signal Framework is a non-clinical reflection blueprint for exploring what the body may be communicating before the mind has fully named it.
+Source: Preveal.

 A Word on Human Support